Clothing in India: History

 Dyeing of clothes in ancient India was practised as an art form.
-Five primary colours (Suddha-varnas) were identified and complex colours (Misra – varnas) were categorised by their many hues.
-Sensitivity was shown to the most subtlest of shades; the ancient treatise, Vishnudharmottara states five tones of white, namely Ivory, Jasmine, August moon, August clouds after the rain and the conch shell.
+Five primary colours (Suddha-varnas) were identified, and complex colours (Misra – varnas) were categorised by their many hues.
+Sensitivity was shown to the most subtle of shades; the ancient treatise, Vishnudharmottara states five tones of white, namely Ivory, Jasmine, August moon, August clouds after the rain and the conch shell.
 The commonly used dyes were indigo(Nila), madder red and safflower.
 (Note: These were vegetable dyes, commonly used in textiles.
-Non-vegetable dyes were also used such as gairika (red ochre), sindura (red lead), kajal (lampblack), sulphate of iron, sulphate of antimony and carmine.)
+Non-vegetable dyes were also used, such as gairika (red ochre), sindura (red lead), kajal (lampblack), sulphate of iron, sulphate of antimony and carmine.)
 The technique of mordant dyeing was prevalent in India since the second millennium BC.
 Resist dyeing and Kalamkari techniques were hugely popular and such textiles were the chief exports.

 Integral to the history of Indian clothing is the Kashmiri shawl.
-Kashmiri shawl varieties include the Shahtoosh, popularly known as the 'ring shawl' and the pashmina wool shawls, historically called pashm.
+Kashmiri shawl varieties include the Shahtoosh, popularly known as the 'ring shawl', and the pashmina wool shawls, historically called pashm.
 Textiles of wool find mention as long back as the Vedic times in association with Kashmir; the Rig Veda refers to the Valley of Sindh as being abundant in sheep, (Note: The Rig Veda, Mandala 10, hymn 75, mentions the valley of Sindhu as suvasa urnavati i.e home to plenty of sheep) and the god Pushan has been addressed as the 'weaver of garments', which evolved into the term pashm for the wool of the area.
-Woollen shawls have been mentioned in Afghan texts of the third century BC, but reference to the Kashmir work is done in the 16th century AD.
-The sultan of Kashmir, Zain-ul-Abidin is generally credited with the founding of the industry.
+Woollen shawls have been mentioned in Afghan texts of the third century BC, but reference to the Kashmir work is made in the 16th century AD.
+The sultan of Kashmir, Zain-ul-Abidin, is generally credited with the founding of the industry.
 A story says that the Roman emperor Aurelian received a purple pallium from a Persian king, made of Asian wool of the finest quality.
 The shawls were dyed red or purple, red dye procured from cochineal insects and purple obtained by a mixture of red and blue from indigo The most prized Kashmiri shawls were the Jamavar and the Kanika Jamavar, woven using weaving spools with coloured thread called kani and a single shawl taking more than a year for completion and requiring 100 to 1500 kanis depending on the degree of elaboration.